 The Ryerson Urban Farm operates productive growing spaces across the Ryerson University campus using spray-free, ecological methods.
 We offer educational programming to the public and engage with student and faculty researchers.
-Through these programs, we aim to build capacity for urban agriculture through production, education and research.
+Through these programs, we aim to build capacity for urban agriculture through production, research and engagement.

 Learn more about our produce.

 The project was founded as a student initiative in 2011, under the name Rye’s HomeGrown.
 Under the mentorship of the Centre for Studies in Food Security and faculty across disciplines, the group worked with Facilities Management and Development to identify underutilized space that could be repurposed for food production, learning and engagement.

 2004 | The Andrew and Valerie Pringle Environmental Green Roof was built as part of the original design of the George Vari Engineering and Computing Centre (ENG).
 It was planted with daylilies and named in honour of its founding donors.